danb1974/rfm-sensors/docs/FlashEsp8266mod.md

 #### Misc
 * if bootloop, connect a terminal at 76600 (yup) to see the error
-* if normal, you get some information first at 76600 then at 115200 (mmm)
+* if normal, you get some information first at 76600 (some say at 74880) then at 115200 (mmm)